MicrosoftDocs/gestures-docs/unity-tutorials-introduction.md

 # Introduction to Gestures in Unity®

-This tutorial will introduce you to adding gestures to a Unity application.
-You will create a simple Unity project that generates a random 3D-primitive every time the user executes a certain gesture.
+This tutorial will teach you how to use the [Project Prague toolkit for Unity](https://github.com/Microsoft/Gestures-Samples/blob/master/Unity/Microsoft.Gestures.Toolkit.unitypackage) in order to add gestures to a Unity application.
+We will create a simple Unity project that generates and destroys 3D-primitives every time the user executes certain gestures.
+We will then demonstrate how to use the **CameraGesturesController** prefab from our Unity toolkit in order to move the main scene camera with gestures.

 This tutorial assumes you have basic familiarity with the C# programming language.
-We do not assume you are familiar with the Unity editor.
+We do not assume familiarity with the Unity environment.

-This tutorial will take approximately 20 minutes to complete.
+This tutorial will take approximately 30 minutes to complete.

 ## Download the Final Result

-The final Unity project obtained in this tutorial can be found in our open-source [samples GitHub repository](https://github.com/Microsoft/Gestures-Samples).
+The final Unity project obtained in this tutorial can be found in our open-source samples repository on [GitHub](https://github.com/Microsoft/Gestures-Samples).
 After you clone the repository, follow these steps to run the application:

 1. Launch Unity, in the **Projects** tab select **Open**.
 1. Browse to the [**Unity\Tutorials\Introduction**](https://github.com/Microsoft/Gestures-Samples/tree/master/Unity/Tutorials/Introduction) directory within the cloned repository.